Durable, high-quality material. Offers a spacious main compartment and a generous amount of storage options.

 One of the most surprising things about parenting is just how much stuff you have to carry around for such a small baby.
 A roomy diaper bag with plenty of open and zippered pockets for organization is a lifesaver.
 It can mean the difference between feeling like you're lugging around a ton of bricks and barely noticing you're carrying an extra bag at all.

 Needless to say, you'll find hundreds, if not thousands, of diaper bags in stores and online, so how do you know which one is best?

-The shopping guide below will tell you everything you need to know about diaper bags.
+Our shopping guide will tell you everything you need to know about diaper bags.

-When you're ready to buy a diaper bag, check out the product matrix above, featuring our top five picks for the best diaper bags around.
+When you're ready to buy a diaper bag, check out our top picks for the best diaper bags around.

 Let’s take a look at the three main types of diaper bags: tote, messenger, and backpack.
 Each type has its pros and cons.
 Choose the style that works best for you in terms of comfort, ease of use, and design.

 Tote diaper bags are like large handbags or tote bags and are designed to sit on one shoulder.
 Although they're not always the most practical option if you do a lot of walking, they're popular and come in many materials and patterns.